 The Cooler Master H500M was initially showcased at Computex this year which was still an in-development model at that time and after almost four months the case was finally released on May 22, 2018.
 However, I was able to purchase it on 2nd July.

-The review process is basically going to be divided into three parts and the first of which will be about unboxing of the new case, the second being that of build and the last will be a detailed synopsis which will also cover on the thermals, airflow, noise and other important facts.
+The review process is basically going to be divided into three parts the first of which will be about unboxing of the new case, the second being that of the build, and the last will be a detailed synopsis which will also cover the thermals, airflow, noise and other important facts.

 The case has tinted tempered glass on both sides and comes with a two-step mounting procedure to avoid accidents while removing them but in order to remove or install the panel, you will need a screwdriver or a tool or a coin which according to me could have been much simpler.

-Coming to the back side of the case, it has a standard cutout for motherboard IO ports and has 7 expansion slots with 2more expansion slot for placing your GPU vertically.
+Coming to the back side of the case, it has a standard cutout for motherboard IO ports and has 7 expansion slots with 2 more expansion slots for placing your GPU vertically.
 The PSU can be accessed from the back side externally which is a good option and can be done in a tool-less manner and under it lies the dust filter.